mithril-security/aicert/docs/docs/getting-started/get-started.md

 #### Step 1-B: Create the Mithril OS image

-We use mkosi to create an oS image containing the required containers for finetuning and attestation.
+We use mkosi to create an OS image containing the required containers for finetuning and attestation.
 The OS is a minimal image with all unnecessary services and modules removed and network restrictions in place.

 We've grouped a few steps into a script named `create_MithrilOS.sh`.
 This script creates the Mithril OS in a disk, uploads it to Azure and converts it into an image, and finally generates the measurements of the OS (which attest the contents of the disk)